CodeandCoffeeCommunity/.github/profile/README.md

 - Inquire with Steve#2340 on discord or an organizer in-person if interested!

 ### Donate
-We striving to create a resilient community run by it's own members and look to use all funds toward operating this community and possibly incentivizing future ones in other major cities!
+We strive to create a resilient community run by it's own members and look to use all funds toward operating this community.
+We actively look for opportunities with sponsors and potential partnerships to create better events.

 Donate @ https://ko-fi.com/nyccodecoffee

 [^ Back to Top](https://github.com/nyccodecoffee#table-of-contents)

-### Active Open Projects
+### Active Open Source Projects
 We currently have one project.
-We're open to new projects you think may help the community.
+We're open to new projects you think may help the community or just seem fun.
 [NYC C&C - Meta board](https://github.com/orgs/nyccodecoffee/projects/2)

 [^ Back to Top](https://github.com/nyccodecoffee#table-of-contents)